 - The author of the book of Job is unknown.
 The most likely author seems to be Elihu.
 Talmudic tradition holds that Moses was the author.
 Other opinions state that it was written during the period of Solomon when other poetic books appeared.
-Other variants are that it appeared during the period of exile, other sources point to Solomon.
-And some scholars go as far back as the period of the exile, or the author was Jewish and bears the religious imprint of Jewish culture.
-It seems, however, to be written by Elihu one of the characters in the book.
-With so many variations we don’t know the truth, but we do know that God wanted the message of this book to be conveyed to us as well.
+Different variants are that it occurred during the period of exile.
+Other sources point to Solomon.
+And some scholars go as far back as the period of exile, or the author was Jewish and bears the religious imprint of Jewish culture.
+It seems, however, to be written by Elihu, one of the characters in the book.
+With so many variations, we don’t know the truth, but we do know that God wanted the message of this book to be conveyed to us as well.

 - The length of his life is characteristic of that period.
 Only after his suffering did Job live another 140 years.

 The Message of Job.
-See it on Amazon.
+I’d like you to see it on Amazon.